Mature man with short beard looking out of a window

 What is industrial deafness?

-Industrial deafness is also known as occupational deafness or noise-induced hearing loss (NIHL) and is caused by exposure to excessive or unsafe levels of noise at work.
+Industrial deafness, also known as occupational deafness or noise-induced hearing loss (NIHL), is caused by exposure to excessive or unsafe levels of noise at work.
 Occupations with high risk of developing the condition include those in the Armed Forces, construction, factories, hospitality such as night clubs and bars, and call centres and telemarketers – although this list is non-exhaustive.

-People who are suffering from industrial deafness and hearing loss can experience a drop in self-esteem and confidence because of their impaired ability to communicate in everyday life with their friends, family, and colleagues.
-It can also cause a significant loss of earnings if they are unable to work due to the symptoms.
+People who suffer from industrial deafness and hearing loss can experience a drop in self-esteem and confidence because of their impaired ability to communicate in everyday life with their friends, family, and colleagues.
+It can also cause a significant loss of earnings if they are unable to work due to the condition.

 If the industrial deafness, or NIHL, was caused by an employer’s negligence, there is potential for loss of hearing compensation or an industrial hearing loss claim.
 Under the Health and Safety at Work Act, your employer has a duty of care to you as an employee and must protect you from any health risks in the workplace.